priyanshu7725/expense-tracker/README.md

 ### Aggregations
 - Total of all Expenses
 - Total by Custom Date Range
-- Current month total
+- Total by Month (parameterized by year and month)
-- Last 30 days total endpoint
+- Last 30 days total (default date-range behaviour)

 ### Date Range
 - List by Custom Date Range